Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Execution and Results

 \section{Execution and Results}

 The data were initially gathered from 31 participants.
-Interviews lasted 18 minutes on average.
-We discarded the data from those subjects for which data were largely incomplete, or that appeared to have a low degree of standard deviation (i.e., lower than one) in valence and arousal.
-Although these subjects may, in principle, have had little variations in their actual emotions, they can be considered outliers with respect of the rest of the subjects.
+Interviews lasted 18 minutes on average (excluding the 9-minute calibration phase).
+We discarded the data from those subjects for which data were largely incomplete (i.e., the recording of the wristband data was only partial due to recording errors, 4 subjects), or that appeared to have a low degree of standard deviation (i.e., lower than one) in valence and arousal (4 subjects).
+Although these subjects may, in principle, have had little variations in their actual emotions, they can be considered outliers with respect to the rest of the subjects.
 As data are treated in aggregate form, and given the limited number of data points, including these outliers could have introduced undesired noise.
 We also discarded data whenever some inconsistency was observed through the different pre-processing steps.
-For example, our protocol required manual annotations of the timestamps during the interview, which sometimes led to not plausible timestamps.
-In these cases, we had to remove the data.
+For example, our protocol required manual annotations of the timestamps during the interview, which sometimes led to no plausible timestamps.
+In these cases (2 subjects), we had to remove the data.
 At the end of this process, we produced the feature vectors and associated labels for valence and arousal (776 vectors in total from 21 subjects).
 The scatter plot for the two dimensions is reported in Fig.~\ref{fig:valencearousalscatter}.
 The normalised range of the labels, evaluated by means of k-means clustering as explained in Sect.~\ref{sec:analysis}, is as follows.
 For valence we have: [-4.94,-1.03) \textit{negative}; [-1.03,2.52) \textit{neutral}; [2.52,5.31] \textit{positive}.
 For arousal we have: [-4.8,0.308) \textit{low}; [0.308,3.57) \textit{neutral}; [3.57,7] \textit{high}.